Welcome to today's edition of the Rush 24-7 podcast.

 It really is.

-There's all kinds of other news out there, and I would be remiss if uh we didn't spend some time on some of that other news.
+There's all kinds of other news out there, and I would be remiss if we didn't spend some time on some of that other news.

-And I I'll give you an illustration.
+And I'll give you an illustration.

-I was told last night uh that the New York Times was not going to even front page the hurricane.
+I was told last night that the New York Times was not going to even front page the hurricane.

-Uh I don't know if that held up.
+I don't know if that held up.

-Um that was early last night.
+That was early last night.

-That was the Times original plan.
+That was the Times' original plan.

 I haven't seen the newspaper today.